KittyGiraudel/site/_posts/2012-01-01-why-element-queries-matter.md

 Then when a min-width is matched, the element can be selected using an attribute selector `data-eq-state` matching the bound keywird.
 For instance `.component[data-eq-state="small"]` when the component is between 300 and 499px wide.

-I have designed a little test case:
+I have designed a little test case (you might want to test it on CodePen directly and resize the screen):

 <p data-height="462" data-theme-id="0" data-slug-hash="cfdf5410e622f1e5f41035232de4260c" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/HugoGiraudel/pen/cfdf5410e622f1e5f41035232de4260c'>cfdf5410e622f1e5f41035232de4260c</a> by Hugo Giraudel (<a href='http://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='http://codepen.io'>CodePen</a>.</p>